ArnavSharma938/LatentGlue/README.md

 > RDKit can be unstable on certain Linux distributions; accordingly, `scripts/run_processing.py` may fail in those environments.
 The full outputs from a verified run are provided directly in the `data/` directory and HuggingFace for immediate use.

 ## Citation
-If you find this repository useful, please cite it as software while the paper is in peer review:
+If you find this repository useful, please cite it as software:

 ```bibtex
 @software{sharma2026latentglue,